 Refer to the college’s online style guide if you have questions about college style or need clarification.
 The college primarily follows the Associated Press style, with a few differences that are unique to Davidson.

 In addition to high-quality writing, your piece should incorporate some “best practices” for writing for the Web specifically.
 These include:

 - Piece should be scanable/easy to pick out information.
-Reference the Writing for the Web document available in the College Communications Marketing Toolbox for additional
+Reference our Writing for the Web guide.

 - Use subheads to break up long blocks of text